|

 the 3rd and 4th quarters.
 It will be nearly impossible to get an "A" for the

-May 4th at 8:00 am.
+Tuesday, May 6, 2014 at 8:00 am.

-The test lasts 3 hours and Consists
+You must arrive 30 minutes early.
+The exam lasts 3 hours and Consists

 of two parts: 1 hr.
 15 min. for 40 multiple choice questions and 1 hr.
 45 min.